graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/errors.md

 * `ExposeExtensions` when disabled hides the entire `extensions` property, including `code`, `codes`, and `data` (if enabled).
 This property defaults to `true`.

-For example, to show the stack trace for unhandled errors during development, you might write code like this:
+For example, to show the stack traces for unhandled errors during development, you might write code like this:

 ```csharp
 #if DEBUG